-- 4.3.3 While operating a motor vehicle on the airside of an airport, a D AVOP permit holder must comply with all airside operational procedures in this manual and the Local Traffic Directives Manual, if applicable, and be an authorized D AVOP holder. - 4.3.4 If a D AVOP permit holder encounters any obstruction or potentially hazardous condition or accidents on airside, the permit holder must immediately report the nature and location of the hazard to the Regional Airport Manager, designate or the Air, Marine & Safety Division Duty Manager for remedial action.
+- 4.3.3 While operating a motor vehicle on the airside of an airport, a D AVOP permit holder must comply with all airside operational procedures in this manual and be an authorized D AVOP holder. - 4.3.4 If a D AVOP permit holder encounters any obstruction or potentially hazardous condition or accidents on airside, the permit holder must immediately report the nature and location of the hazard to the Regional Airport Manager, the designated Airport Maintenance Contactor or the Air, Marine and Safety Division Duty Manager for remedial action.

-5 Safety Equipment
+5. Safety Equipment